cosmologicon/glprog/lessons/README.md

 throughout the lesson, to demonstrate the simple getter functions.
 Make sure the console matches what the lesson says it should say.

-Also open the README for that lesson.
+Also open the README (the `.md` file) for that lesson.
 Neither the README nor the html file by itself is enough: you need to go back and forth between them, seeing where the concepts from the README are used in the html file.
 You should aim to understand all the lines in the html.

-Finally, there are some exercises at the end of the README.
+Finally, there are some exercises at the end of the README, which tell you to make certain changes to the html file.
 Doing these is probably the best thing you can do to make sure you understand the material.
 To do the exercises, edit the html file in your text editor, and reload the page in your browser to check that you did the exercise right.
 You can skip exercises, and do the exercises in any order.
-They assume you're starting from the original html file.
-You may need to undo your changes from exercise 1 before you can do exercise 2.
+Each exercise assumes you're starting from the original html file, so you may need to undo your changes from exercise 1 before you can do exercise 2.

 I'm not relying on any helper libraries, although these are very common with WebGL.
 I want to make sure you see exactly what the calls look like at the basic level, without "locking you in" to using